 Work Health and Safety

-At a site level every work group should elect a Health and Safety Representative (HSR) to represent their co-workers on WHS concerns.
-The elected representatives are appointed for three years and they must be released from site duties to attend the relevant training.
-The AEU recommends training conducted by SA Unions www.saunions.org.au.
+At a site level every workgroup should elect a health and safety representative (HSR) to represent their co-workers on WHS concerns.
+These representatives are appointed for three years and they must be released from site duties to attend the relevant training.
+The AEU recommends training conducted by SA Unions (www.saunions.org.au).
 It is also recommended that an AEU member is elected for this role in order to access the AEU WHS communications network HSRconnect@members.aeusa.asn.au.